Ye99/ansible-role-oh-my-zsh/README.md

 Usage:
 --------------
-Run this under repo folder:
+This repo has my theme, plugins configured.
+To install ohmyzsh to a computer, run this under repo folder:
 ```
 ansible-playbook -i inventory --limit 10.0.0.175 playbook.yaml
 Or ansible-playbook -i 172.18.98.8, playbook.yaml